Disney After Hours at Magic Kingdom Review (Is It Worth It?)

 So we exited the Peoplemover and headed straight to The Many Adventures of Winnie the Pooh.
 On our way, I noted the time for Seven Dwarfs Mine Train was posted at 80 minutes.

-It wasn’t long before cast members announced that the ride was down, and they didn’t know when it would go back up.
+It wasn’t long before cast members announced that The Many Adventures of Winnie the Pooh was down, and they didn’t know when it would go back up.
 Unfortunately, this is not uncommon for Magic Kingdom’s Winnie the Pooh attraction.
 So we abandoned ship and headed to Journey of the Little Mermaid.

 It was 9:45 when we got in line for Journey of the Little Mermaid.
 Thankfully, no one was ahead of us.

 After exiting, it was nearly park closing time.
-Since we were close, we decided to get Dumbo and Goofy’s Barnstormer out of the way.
+Since we were close, we decided to get Dumbo, the Flying Elephant and Goofy’s Barnstormer out of the way.

 We walked on Dumbo at 9:55 p.m. and then went straight to Barnstormer at 10:03 p.m.
 Thankfully, we had managed to catch up on our initial snafu, but I was uncertain where to go next.

 At this point, I felt we were in good shape to get in line for Space Mountain after the Speedway.
-Since the park had closed at 10:00 p.m., it would have given all the guests who had gotten in line last minute (before the park close) enough time to cycle through.
+Since the park had closed at 10:00 p.m., it would have given all the guests who had gotten in line at the last minute (before the park closed) enough time to cycle through.

 So we headed over to Space Mountain and were greeted with a posted 25-minute wait at 10:26 p.m.
 We didn’t want to wait more than 15 minutes for any attraction.
 However, there’s no way to gauge the line from the outside.

-While going ahead was risky, we weren’t that close to other attractions.
+While going ahead was risky, we weren’t close to any other attractions.
 So we forged ahead and got lucky with only a 10-minute wait.

 We noticed a newly engaged couple had taken advantage of a PhotoPass photographer.
-They were having a full photo shoot since no one else was waiting for pictures.
+They had a full photo shoot since no one else was waiting for pictures.
 Everyone seemed to be having a good time.

 Chop, chop!
 It was time to move on to Adventureland.
 If you know me, you know when I’m playing the role of captain, I run a tight ship.
 So we were going to get this done.

-On any other day, I would visit the park for 30 minutes, walk around, and leave.
+I might visit the park for 30 minutes on any other day, walk around, and leave.
 But not during After Hours.
 I’m doing this for your sake, dear reader.

-Even writing this, I remember the exact moment I realized it was freezing.
+Even writing this, I remember when I realized it was freezing.
 It was probably the ice cream and soda that finished me off.
 Thankfully, we had dressed for chilly weather.
 But some guests had not, and it was painful to see them shivering as they walked by in tank tops and shorts.

 At 11:10 p.m., we boarded our magic carpet and took flight over Agrabah.
 Afterward, it was time to head to Jungle Cruise.
 Unfortunately, I had to call an audible.
 It was too cold to hop on an outdoor boat ride.

 Instead, we headed straight to our favorite indoor boat ride, Pirates of the Caribbean.
 This is one of those, if you know, you know moments.
-Pirates is heated when the weather is cooler.
+The pirate ride is heated when the weather is cooler.
 Splash or no splash, you’ll considerably warm up as soon as you enter the queue.

 It was 11:15 p.m. when we walked on Pirates of the Caribbean.
-Then it was time to face another outdoor attraction, Big Thunder Mountain Railroad.
-We arrived at 11:30 p.m., and it was another walk right on experience.
+Then, it was time to face another outdoor attraction, Big Thunder Mountain Railroad.
+We arrived at 11:30 p.m., and it was another walk-on.

 Next up was Haunted Mansion.
 We found ourselves in a doom buggy at approximately 11:43 p.m.
 Unfortunately, the ride stopped toward the end, and we lost about five extra minutes.